-Hanson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hanson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hanson is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Hanson who work in sales jobs (15.90%), office and administrative support (15.51%), and management occupations (12.27%).
+There are especially a lot of people living in Hanson who work in sales jobs (14.31%), office and administrative support (14.13%), and management occupations (11.95%).

 Hanson is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hanson’s overall crime rate is lower than average for the country.

 One downside of living in Hanson, however, is that residents on average have to contend with a long commute, spending on average 32.66 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.